CYBERVISION

 With the Solana wallet adapter and a few hundred lines of React, you can build fully functional decentralized applications.
 The key building blocks are:

-Programclass with IDL for type-safe program calls - Subscriptions —
+4. Anchor integration — Program class with IDL for type-safe program calls

 From here, explore SPL tokens, Metaplex NFTs, or build a full DEX interface.
 The React patterns stay the same — only the program interactions change.